 2020 may have been a difficult year, but two of its more positive themes have been transformative change and corporate transparency.
 These two trends are likely to continue as undercurrents into 2021.
+Improving overall diversity on boards will be a central priority for Canadian boards next year.
 Employees, investors, and most other stakeholders in a corporation agree that progress can only be made through change and that change can only be brought about by a diverse board that can stand up to full transparency – both internally and publicly.

 Getting into the boardroom has traditionally been difficult for people of colour and women.
 The founder of Kingsdale Advisors, Wes Hall, started his own company because he was consistently passed over for board and other executive roles.
 Anita Anand, currently Minister of Public Services and Procurement for the federal government, had issues getting onto the board of a corporation despite four university degrees, nonprofit board experience, and is one of Canada’s leading experts on corporate governance.